FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Introduction

 \section{Introduction}

 Federated Learning (FL)~\cite{mcmahan2016communication,mcmahan2017communication} is a collaborative learning framework that allows each local client to train a global model without sharing local private data.
 Due to its privacy-preserving property, it is widely used or deployed on mobile and IoT devices.
-Although there are various FL frameworks nowadays, a most general FL paradigm consists of the following steps: (1) the server sends the global model to selected clients in each communication round, (2) each selected client trains the local model with its private data, (3) the clients send their trained local models back to the server, and (4) the server aggregates the local models to update the global model and repeats the first step until the global model converges.
-However, the FL paradigm is still a general definition and would face many challenges in practice~\cite{kairouz2019advances,wang2021field}.
-One of the urgent challenges of FL is heterogeneity that includes both data heterogeneity and system heterogeneity.
+Although there are various FL frameworks nowadays, the general FL paradigm consists of the following steps: (1) the server sends the global model to selected clients in each communication round, (2) each selected client trains a local model with its private data, (3) the clients send their trained local models back to the server, and (4) the server aggregates the local models to update the global model, and repeats these steps until the global model converges.

-\textbf{Data Heterogeneity.} In FL, since the data is naturally distributed among different clients, the data distribution could always be non-IID and unbalanced, which implies the local data can not represent the global data distribution~\cite{wang2020tackling}. \textbf{System Heterogeneity.} Clients in FL may have varying compute speeds due to hardware differences~\cite{li2020federated,lai2021oort}.
-As shown in Figure~\ref{fig:modelresource}, some clients may be mobile phones, while others could be laptops equipped with GPUs.
-However, it is inefficient to require different clients to train the same model in such heterogeneous environments.
-One straightforward solution is to train heterogeneous models according to the clients' computing speed and memory, a.k.a., \textit{model heterogeneity}.
-For example, a smartwatch has resource-constrained computing resources, memory, and battery than a smartphone or laptop; thus, the smartwatch can only support a small training model in practice.
+However, the FL paradigm still faces many challenges in practice~\cite{kairouz2019advances,wang2021field}.
+One of the urgent challenges is the system heterogeneity that clients in FL may have varying computing capacities and communication capabilities due to hardware differences~\cite{lai2021oort,li2020federated}.
+It is inefficient to require different clients to train the same model in this heterogeneous setting, since some devices are unable to make full use of their computing resources.
+For example, if a smartphone equipped with a CPU and a cloud server equipped with a GPU participate in FL training, deploying the same models on the two devices will slow down the training process in the cloud server.
+One straightforward solution is to train heterogeneous models according to the clients' hardware resources and this solution leads to a challenge known as \textit{model heterogeneity}.